 - Financial services: If you’re in the financial services sector, such as insurance, banking, mortgages and the like, you want prospective customers to be able to share their needs and receive targeted recommendations relevant to them.

 - Hospitality: What about travel?
 If the customer has specified their interests, you should use that information to help them make their next dream vacation a reality, maybe even inspiring them to visit a place they don’t yet know about.

-But marketing personalization is more than just storing cookies on your website to help returning customers.
+But marketing personalisation is more than just storing cookies on your website to help returning customers.
 In fact, third-party data is getting harder and harder to capture, hence the shift to first-party data.
-Truly effective personalization considers the individual customer.
+Truly effective personalisation considers the individual customer.
 It’s when you know (and call) them by name and proactively communicate with them 1:1.

 How does that work?
 Take a look at the video below.

 See how Celebrity Cruises addressed Christopher by name?
 Beyond that, the brand showed an understanding of his travel interests and even curated an offer that feels irresistibly exclusive.
-Talk about personalized treatment!
+Talk about personalised treatment!

-Personalization has been found to be a key driver of loyalty.
-In one study on loyalty programs, researchers found that when personalization is done well, there is a 6.4x lift in member satisfaction.
+Personalisation has been found to be a key driver of loyalty.
+In one study on loyalty programs, researchers found that when personalisation is done well, there is a 6.4x lift in member satisfaction.
 Other benefits included:

 - 6x lift in members saying good things about the brand

 - 3.5x lift in members’ spending